TommyTran732/Matrix.to-OCI/README.md

 - Don't trust random images: build yourself if you can.
 - Default Element instance is changed from [Element.io](https://app.element.io) to [ArcticFoxes.net](https://element.arcticfoxes.net)
 - The Dockerfile builds from the main branch, as releases do not come out frequently.
-- Images from `ghcr.io` are built every week and scanned every day for critical vulnerabilities with Trivy.
-I recommend that you use these images.